-On July 2, 2009, former President Correa issued a decree declaring that Ecuador was terminating its agreement as a member of the ICSID.
+On July 2, 2009, President Correa issued a decree declaring that Ecuador was terminating its agreement as a member of the ICSID.
 The decree stated that the ICSID Convention violated principles of sovereignty enshrined in Article 422 of Ecuador's 2008 Constitution, which provides the rules for submission to arbitration proceedings by Ecuador as a sovereign.
 Notwithstanding the foregoing, Ecuador is a member of UNCITRAL and is still a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958.

 Ecuador continues to be a member of both the IMF and the World Bank.
 On July 8, 2016, the IMF approved a U.S.\$364 million facility to help Ecuador meet costs related to damages to infrastructure, housing, and agriculture caused by the Pedernales Earthquake.
-The IMF disbursed the U.S.\$364 million loan in a single, upfront disbursement with no conditionality.
+The World Bank has provided several recent project level financing for projects in infrastructure, irrigation, transport and sanitation.
+These projects include the Chimborazo